Samuel-Bonghanoy/Blackjack-Game-Project/README.md

 # Blackjack-Game-Project

-A project I created for fun as a beginner in Python
+A project I created for fun as a beginner in Python.